hmrc/mtd-sa-test-support-api/README.md

 Run the microservice from the console using the command: `sbt run` (starts on port 12221 by default)

-Start the service manager profile: `sm --start MTDFB_ALL`
+Start the service manager profile: `sm2 --start MTDFB_ALL`

 ### Run Tests